jules2689/trudeau/docs/2020-04-21/post_news.md

 We're going to pull away from the federal briefing.
 If you want to continue watching, go to our website.
 I'll bring in David Cochrane to help us wrap that up.
-I will say, I take little glimmers of optimism where I can get them and Dr. Tam did say "wehave prevented an explosive outbreak in Canada as we've seen in other parts of the world".as we get to maybe the second phase of this, whatever that might bring, that is encouragingnews.
+I will say, I take little glimmers of optimism where I can get them and Dr. Tam did say "wehave prevented an explosive outbreak in Canada as we've seen in other parts of the world". as we get to maybe the second phase of this, whatever that might bring, that is encouragingnews.
 Over to you on what you wanted to talk about.